PhantomDraft/phantomdraft.github.io/content/en/posts/2024 wrap-up-notable releases and events.md

 I’m thrilled to mention the horror story competition by the Ukrainian publisher Babai, where my wife made it to <a href="https://babai.co.ua/contests/number_beast-2024" rel="nofollow" target="_blank">the finals</a>.

 Other notable competitions include the Witcher: Wild Hunt modding competition by CD Projekt Red.
-This aligns perfectly with the announcement of the new modding mode for the game—a logical response to the ever-growing Witcher fanbase.

 ## Remasters of 2024